Subdivision-Based Mesh Convolution Networks: Limitations and Future Work

 \subsection{Applications}

-Apart from the applications in the paper, our ideas could potentially be applied to traditional geometric problems, such as mesh smoothing and denoising, deformation, registration of multiple meshes, etc. They could also be applied in specific areas that require human knowledge or professional skills.
-For example, we could learn the natural right way up for a mesh, or to choose the best orientation of a mesh for 3D printing~\cite{DBLP:journals/cg/EzairME15}.
+This paper demonstrates SubdivNet's effectiveness on single shape analysis, but the current network cannot be directly applied on large-scale scenes due to the limitation of the remeshing technique.
+Yet the proposed convolution is promising for being integrated into a scene network, because it does not rely on subdivision connectivity.
+Apart from the applications in the paper, our ideas could also potentially be applied to traditional geometric problems, such as mesh smoothing and denoising, deformation, registration of multiple meshes, etc. They could also be employed in specific areas that require human knowledge or professional skill.
+For example, we could learn the natural right way up for a mesh, or choose the best orientation of a mesh for 3D printing~\cite{DBLP:journals/cg/EzairME15}.